Skip to main content

 Langflow's default database is SQLite, but you can configure Langflow to use PostgreSQL instead.

-This guide walks you through setting up an external database for Langflow by replacing the default SQLite connection string sqlite:///./langflow.db with PostgreSQL.
+This guide walks you through setting up an external database for Langflow by replacing the default SQLite connection string sqlite:///./langflow.db with PostgreSQL, both in local and containerized environments.

-1. Find your PostgreSQL database's connection string.
-It looks like postgresql://user:password@host:port/dbname.
+2. Find your PostgreSQL database's connection string in the format postgresql://user:password@host:port/dbname.

 • If you're running PostgreSQL directly on your machine, use localhost.